-On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need while hiking.
-A recommended packing list is sent after you book the trip and can be found below under the “what to bring on your day hike” tab.
-Yes, we do offer luggage storage if needed and most hotels/hostels in Cusco also offer this service.
+On the trail you should carry a day pack with your camera, water bottle or bladder, snacks, hand sanitizer, face mask, cold weather clothing and rain gear or poncho in case of rain (unlikely in dry season – May to October) and anything you will need along the t rail.
+A recommended packing list is sent after you book the trip and can be found below under the “what to pack for your trek” tab.
+Yes we do offer luggage storage and most hotels/hostels in Cusco also offer this service.

 PAYMENT & PASSPORT INFO